malingzhi58/14848HW/option1/README.md

-# Steps to start the project
+# Steps to start the project are in [This file](https://github.com/malingzhi58/14848HW/blob/master/option1/ProjWeb/README.md)

-### 1.pull docker images from dockerhub
+The pictures are for checkpoint.